codeenigma/ce-provision/roles/debian/nginx/README.md

 # NGINX

-Install and configure the nginx webserver.
+Install and configure the NGINX webserver.

 Note, the directives are mostly DENY FIRST so if you're expecting to find config that blocks a certain file extension or pattern you should consider it the other way and ensure that pattern is not *allowed* anywhere.